wehooper4/Meshtastic-Hardware/NewtPi/readme.md

+## Overview
+The NewtPi is a 2 Watt 915mhz Amateur Radio (Part 97) SX1262 development board in Raspberry Pi HAT form factor.

+It provides and interface for fotware  and intended for experimentation, development, and integration into projects within the privileges of an amateur license.

 Two Watt Amateur Radio SX1262 Pi Hat for Meshtastic ham sites, APRS, ect.

+## Hardware Features
 * E22-900M33S Radio Module with 33dbm PA and LNA
 * High sensitivity ATGM336H GNSS for positioning and timing
 * QWIIC connectors for I2C sensors
 * Filtered power supply
+* Low noise 4-layer PCB
 * Provisions for SMA connector for LORA radio
 * DC Fan Outout
 * PWM Fan Output